HydroModPy/HydroModPy/README.md

 Works with python>=3.8.10 and pip 23.2.1

-The following python packages will install with the installation procedure:
+The following python packages will be installed with the installation procedure:
   - gdal=3.0.2
   - contextily==1.3.0
   - deepdish==0.3.7